-"When he asked if he could call me, I said, 'Yeah, I'd like that."
+"When he asked if he could call me, I said, 'Yeah, I'd like that.""
 "Hey, I remember that!
 It was about a month ago, here at Carla's.
 I was working that day."
 Gina switched to her motherly voice.
 "Listen, girl.
 It's not for me to decide, but I say - give him a call.
-Somehow, despite his new-found love for Streams, he wants you to call him.
+Somehow, despite his newfound love for Streams, he wants you to call him.
 He told you, 'Yeah, I'd like that,' didn't he?"
 "He sure did," Ellie said, staring off into some distant, remote, pleasant place.
-"Then call him!
+"Didn't you want him to call when you used that line?"
+"Yep."
+"Well then, call him!
 Never forget, you were the source of his newfound love of Streams!"
 Ellie looked at Gina.
 "Okay.
 You're right.
 I'll call him!"
-Later that afternoon, Ellie spent time fidgeting around her apartment totally out of character.
+Later that afternoon, Ellie spent time fidgeting around her apartment, totally out of character for a woman always on a mission.
 She grabbed a dish out of the draining rack mounted on a gray rubber mat.
-The lip curled down into the sink causing a continual drip.
+The lip curled down into the sink, causing a continual drip.
 Drying the dish, she quickly stacked it in the cupboard and grabbed another.
 She wiped the new dish in a circular motion, both sides, then did it again, her mind racing, turning, jerking back and forth in rhythm with her overly dry dish.
 She added the dish to the stack, but then magically found herself making her bed.
 What am I doing?
 I never make my bed unless someone's coming over.
 Waste of time.
 I'm just gonna mess it up again at night.
 And no one's coming over!
 Then, she blurted out, "I just gotta make that call!"
 Ellie picked up her slim, pastel blue Princess Phone that she bought at Kmart just a week earlier.
 Her fingers entered a hole in the clear plastic rotary dial.
 She pulled it down hard and fast.
 She pulled down another, then another, harder and faster.
-After seven strokes she placed the receiver to her ear.
+After seven strokes, she placed the receiver to her ear.
 Before it could ring, she pulled it away and slammed it down into the matching blue cradle.
 What the heck am I doing?
 She stared into space, then looked down at the phone.
 Why did I hang up?
 'Make up your mind, girl.'
 That's what Gina would say.
 Ellie took a deep breath and calmly picked up the receiver.
 She carefully dialed the same seven digits, placed the receiver to her ear, and waited.
 She could feel her pulse throbbing in her neck.
 'Hello?' said the voice on the other end.
 Ellie hesitated.
 'Hello?' the voice repeated.
 "Oh, Jobe.
 It's me, Ellie.
 I was just getting down my last sip of coffee," she lied.
 "You at Carla's?"
 Jobe asked.